-For instance, Ahrefs shows you the search volume for keywords, which tells you how many people are looking for the search term each month.
+For instance, Semrush shows you the search volume for keywords, which tells you how many people are looking for the search term each month.
 It also provides information about the competition level through keyword difficulty.

-Step 2: Create a Website
+Step 2: Create an Affiliate Website

 After finding a niche you’re interested in, it’s time to create a website if you don’t have one already.
 You can start building a website in no time these days.

-Here’s a tutorial that breaks down everything you’ll need to have a site up and running.
+Here’s a tutorial that breaks down everything you’ll need to have a site up and running:

 - About Us – Tell a little about yourself and let your audience get to know you

 - Disclaimer – Since you’ll be using affiliates to earn money from your site, many affiliate agreements require you to use a disclaimer so that your readers know you’re going to earn a commission if they click.

 - Contact Us – Provide a contact us form where people can get in touch with you

 - Terms of Service – Tell your visitors about trademarks and copyrights on your site